 A well-designed office layout that allows for a friendly workplace atmosphere and caters to all employee requirements, including space, equipment and furniture, will greatly improve the efficiency of your business.

 Supervision and Control

 An efficient office layout design should also facilitate ease of employee supervision.
-With a carefully planned office layout, managers and supervisors will not only find it easy to focus on their work, but will also be reasonably accessible to junior employees who may require assistance or support.
-An effective office layout will allow supervisors to move through the space fluidly to check in on the employees’ progress and address any problems that arise, thus boosting productivity.
+With a carefully planned office layout, managers and supervisors will not only find it easy to focus on their work but will also be reasonably accessible to junior employees who may require assistance or support.
+An effective office layout will allow supervisors to move through space fluidly to check in on the employees’ progress and address any problems that arise, thus boosting productivity.